 The PiFace Digital plugs directly into the GPIO port on your Raspberry Pi and adds a whole load of input and output capability.
 You can detect switch states, drive motors, move actuators, blink LEDs… you know, all the good stuff!
 Program it any way you want but there’s existing documentation for Python and Scratch!
 All of the input and output connectors are screw terminals, making it really easy to wire your Pi to all kinds of external systems.
 If you want to get an interactive project off the ground quickly with Raspberry Pi, the PiFace Digital is a great way to start.

-Note: Though the PiFace is electronically compatible with the Raspberry Pi B+, it can NOT physically stack on top of it.
+Note: Though the PiFace is electronically compatible with the Raspberry Pi B+ and the Raspberry Pi 2, it can NOT physically stack on top of them.

 Based on 2 ratings:

 Where does the 20v limit come from in the description.
 That’s not a limit of the listed relay.
 I want to run a 24vac motor at 1a.
 Any issue?

 Great idea.
 Makes projecting come to life easier.
 I’d like to see a 40 pin version and more relays.

 Hi, The 20V rating is found in the suppliers product page. http://www.piface.org.uk/products/piface_digital/ I wouldn’t recommend going over the spec rating.
 Happy hacking

 There is no schematic or detailed data available to interface the expander to the new Pi-2.